Compute

 • A VPC peering connection can only connect VPCs in the same region.

-• A VPC peering connection can enable a VPC created on the Huawei Cloud Chinese Mainland website and the other created on the Huawei Cloud International website to communicate, but the VPCs must be in the same region.
-For example, one VPC on the Chinese Mainland website is in CN-Hong Kong region, and the other VPC on the International website is also in CN-Hong Kong region.
+• A VPC peering connection can enable a VPC created on the Huawei Cloud Chinese Mainland website to connect to one created on the Huawei Cloud International website, but the VPCs must be in the same region.
+For example, if the VPC created on the Chinese Mainland website is in the CN-Hong Kong region, then the VPC created on the International website must also be in the CN-Hong Kong region.

 • If you want to connect VPCs in different regions, you can use Cloud Connect.

-• If the local and peer VPCs have overlapping CIDR blocks, the VPC peering connection may not take effect.
+• If the local and peer VPCs have overlapping CIDR blocks, the VPC peering connection may not be usable.

 Prerequisites

 You have two VPCs from the same account in the same region.
-If you want to create one, see Creating a VPC.
+If you want to create one, see Creating a VPC and Subnet.

 Step 1: Create a VPC Peering Connection